NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-and-Publish-a-Package.md

 ![Create new Project](/images/CreatePublishNugetSample/01.PNG)

-After you are done making change to the code in this project, in the **Build** menu, choose **Build Solution**.
+After you are done making changes to the code in this project, in the **Build** menu, choose **Build Solution**.
 Make sure the solution builds successfully.

 ##Create the .nuspec File